iwaldman/ipfs-image-dapp/README.md

 - Is `truffle migrate` showing stale settings?
   - Try `truffle migrate --reset`
 - Images do not appear right away?
-  - Have noticed on Mac that ganache-cli will drop transactions.
+  - Have noticed on Mac that ganache-cli may drop transactions.
+Try using the Ganache app instead.
   - If you are using the Rinkeby TestNet, it may take up to a minute before the transaction is mined.

 ## Where can I find more documentation?